 1.Declared governmental doctrines are oriented on the social state

-2.Currently is undergoing the reform of tax policy (transition to Estonian model of taxation) and setting of tax benefits – expectations for social sector?
+2.Currently is undergoing the reform of tax policy (transition to Estonian model of taxation) and setting of tax benefits, which will encourage private sector and investments – expectations for social sector?
 What exactly the change is about?

 3.Vision for developing the healthcare system in Georgia by 2030 elaborated by Parliament of Georgia is in line with undergoing and planned reforms

-4.Strengthening control over compliance with legislation and preventing delinquency will improve the relationship between subjects of strategic purchasing can you refer to evidence, some concrete initiatives?
+4.Strengthening control over compliance with legislation and preventing delinquency will improve the relationship between subjects of strategic purchasing.
+Implementation of ranking system of the service providers (according appropriate order of Ministry); Making compatible the regulating norms of medical activities to international standarts (according appropriate decree of Government) and their implementation and etc. can you refer to evidence, some concrete initiatives?
 What is expected to be changed

-5. Sectorial and territorial development (existing policy of regional development) will contributes the implementation of Strategic purchasing – please elaborate what you mean, how it will contribute
+5. Sectorial and territorial development (existing policy of regional development) will contributes the implementation of Strategic purchasing – development of regional infrastructure, services and etc. will contribute to make optimal choice please elaborate what you mean, how it will contribute

-6. Transparent environment and low risk of corruption and protectionism–what specifically can be expected and what indications we may see on political / legal level.
+6. Transparent environment and low risk of corruption and protectionism will contribute targeted transparent purchasing and select best/optimal provider/services –what specifically can be expected and what indications we may see on political / legal level.
 How at the same time business interests at the political level may influence the SP (e.g. to implement stronger price control etc)?

-7. Strengthen/tighten the legal base of licensing and accreditation of medical institutions will positive influence on SP Do you have more specific idea what is expected to be changed in the regulatory environment?
+7. Strengthen/tighten the legal base (Elaborated based on international experience, adapted to local specifications, taking into consideration quantitative indicators and qualitative parameters) of licensing and accreditation of medical institutions will positive influence on SP Do you have more specific idea what is expected to be changed in the regulatory environment?

-8. Political stability (The burden of IDPs from the occupied territories impedes the trend of improvement) Political stability is worth to be opened more how this affects SP.
+8. Political stability (The burden of IDPs from the occupied territories impedes the trend of improvement) - inheritance in politics promotes co-operation and predictable environment.
+Political stability is worth to be opened more how this affects SP.

-9. Globalization process will have a positive impact on SP – please elaborate what you mean
+9. Globalization process will have a positive impact on SP - will be accelerated introduction of advanced technologies, sharing of international experiences and consequently will be expanded choice at SP – please elaborate what you mean

-10. The current level of state regulation and the promotion of competition will have a positive impact on SP – please elaborate what do you mean by that?
+10. The current level of state regulation and the promotion of competition will have a positive impact on SP – Noteworthy Doing business ranking – Georgia is on 9th place among 190 countries, Global Competitive Index – Georgia is on 67th place among 137 countries.
+Depending on the specifics of the health sector, the state, where it is possible, tries to interfere (e.g. component of the provision of drugs), but it is advisable to optimize the proportion of private and public sector suppliers according to both - territorial and medical services/fields areas. – please elaborate what do you mean by that?
 Is there already good environment for competition? my understanding is that you are not satisfied with too litlle governmental regulation and too little regulated health care market

 11.The priority of human rights in accordance with the EU Directives will create a reliable environment for SP

-All aspects are rather positive and supportuive.
+There are systemic risks without implementation of above mentioned standards and policy directions All aspects are rather positive and supportuive.
 Do you see any potential political risks as well?

 Economic: Economic issues that may play a role in a health sector performance.
 Items to consider include economic growth, exchange, inflation and interest rates, economic stability, etc.

-1.Inflation rate is within the target level
+1.Inflation rate is within the target level (The state budget parameters are calculated on 3,5% inflation and 2,55 GEL per dollar).